siposys/game-of-life/README.md

 # game-of-life
-# This is repository is paid project
-# Price is fixed - 100$

-if you need this project's code then email me - systography@gmail.com

-conway's game of life in assemly language
+conway's game of life in assemly language, for more clearity check gof videos file.

 game of life in assembly language, now available in github,